MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-tabletpcinputpanel.md

 Touch Keyboard and Handwriting panel enables you to use handwriting or an on-screen keyboard to enter text, symbols, numbers, or keyboard shortcuts.

-- If you enable this policy, Input Panel will not provide text prediction suggestions.
-Users will not be able to configure this setting in the Input Panel Options dialog box.
+- If you enable this policy, Input Panel won't provide text prediction suggestions.
+Users won't be able to configure this setting in the Input Panel Options dialog box.

 - If you disable this policy, Input Panel will provide text prediction suggestions.
-Users will not be able to configure this setting in the Input Panel Options dialog box.
+Users won't be able to configure this setting in the Input Panel Options dialog box.

-- If you do not configure this policy, Input Panel will provide text prediction suggestions.
+- If you don't configure this policy, Input Panel will provide text prediction suggestions.
 Users will be able to configure this setting on the Text Completion tab in Input Panel Options in Windows 7 and Windows Vista.
 <!-- Prediction_1-Description-End -->

 <!-- Prediction_1-Editable-Begin -->